-2. Should I prove my English proficiency for studying in UCT Prague English degree programmes in any way?
+2. Should I prove my English proficiency for studying a UCT Prague English degree programme?

 Non-Native English Speakers

-The minimum requirement is level B1, preferably B2, according to the Common European Framework of Reference for Languages.
+The minimum requirement is level B2, according to the Common European Framework of Reference for Languages.

 Other acceptable formats (if the student does not have any internationally-recognised certificate):

-- Certificate issued by a language center at the sending institution (it will be accepted only if it confirms the minimum language skills level B1-B2)
+- Certificate issued by a language center at the sending institution (it will be accepted only if it confirms the minimum language skills level B2)

-- Certificate issued by a language school (it will be accepted only if it confirms the minimum language skills level B1-B2)
+- Certificate issued by a language school (it will be accepted only if it confirms the minimum language skills level B2)